 If you brought a picnic, the beaches just outside the park would be great to stop and enjoy!
 We headed home to enjoy fresh crab and a bottle of pinot noir for dinner! 🙂

-Parking is $10 or a CA State Park pass, pit toilets in the parking lot and flushing toilets in the campground, 90% shade, moderate hike of 11.2 miles with a total elevation gain of 1,706 ft (from all the ups and downs).
-Sorry no dogs on the trails.
-Nearest food is technically Pescadero but take a picnic to enjoy on the beach!
+Parking is $10 or a CA State Park pass, pit toilets in the parking lot, and flushing toilets in the campground, 90% shade, a moderate hike of 11.2 miles with a total elevation gain of 1,706 ft (from all the ups and downs).
+Sorry, no dogs on the trails.
+The nearest food is technically Pescadero but take a picnic to enjoy on the beach!

 Things We Love:

 If you have been watching our Instagram feeds (@hikethenwine and @smilinginsonoma) you will see the Hubs strutting around in his Prana Stretch Zion Pant.
 Currently, he has just 2 colors, mud and ginger but looks like they have more selection on Amazon so he might be getting another color!
 The Hubs would wear these all day every day if he could get away with it!
 There’s a little bit of stretch to the pant for when he has to bend down and get into just the right position to capture ‘the shot’.
 He has hiked in light rain with these without the water going through and freezing his legs.
 They have buttons if you get hot on your hike you can roll up the pant legs a little and let some of the heat out.
 There are also air holes in inseam to keep everything just the right temperature. 😉 Click on the link below to head over to Amazon and get a pair for yourself!

 Are you following us on All Trails yet?